Vinayak1337/dating-app.server/README.md

 This repository hosts the backend server for the Dating App, a RESTful API designed to support the [Dating App Admin Site](https://dating-app-admin-site.netlify.app/).

 The codebase follows a feature-centric pattern, where each feature has its dedicated model, router, and controller.
-Additionally, a socket server is integrated at the path `/socket`, implemented using Object-Oriented Programming (OOP) principles.
+Additionally, a socket server is integrated at the path `/socket` for dating app, implemented using Object-Oriented Programming (OOP) principles.

 ## Documentation